Illinois vs. Charlotte NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Illinois and its opponents have scored at least 53.5 points -- this matchup's point total -- only two times this year.
+- Illinois has combined with its opponents to score more than 54 points only twice this year.

-- Charlotte's games have gone over 53.5 points in two opportunities this season.
+- Charlotte has combined with its opponents to score more than 54 points in two games this season.

-- Saturday's total is 3.5 points higher than the combined 50 PPG average of the two teams.
+- The two teams combine to average 50 points per game, four less than the total in this contest.

-- These two squads combine to allow 51.1 points per game, 2.4 fewer than this contest's over/under.
+- These two squads combine to surrender 51.1 points per game, 2.9 fewer than this contest's over/under.

-- Fighting Illini games this season feature an average total of 55.7 points, a number 2.2 points higher than Saturday's over/under.
+- The Fighting Illini and their opponents have scored an average of 55.7 points per game in 2021, 1.7 more than Saturday's total.

-- The 53.5-point total for this game is 5.9 points below the 59.4 points per game average total in 49ers games this season.
+- The 54-point total for this game is 5.4 points below the 59.4 points per game average total in 49ers games this season.

 Illinois Stats and Trends